ArtShp/FinancialManager/README.md

 - More transaction types (e.g. Return of goods)
 - More filters for items analyzer
 - Ability to see statistics (e.g. Compare expenses over several months)

+## Project for
+This project was created as a semester project for the Programming 2 - NPRG031, UK MFF 2024.